oegea/adp/README.md

  1. Check if there is a new version available, and display a notification to alert the end-user.
  2. Download new available versions as needed.

-At the beginning of this operation, the UPDATE CLIENT will first perform the "Handshake between the UPDATE CLIENT and UPDATE AUTHORITY" operation.
+At the beginning of this operation, the UPDATE CLIENT will first perform the `Handshake between the UPDATE CLIENT and UPDATE AUTHORITY` operation.

 If the handshake is success, the UPDATE CLIENT MUST perform an HTTPS GET request to the versions list URL.
 That URL SHOULD be taken from the information obtained from the UPDATE AUTHORITY, during the handshake operation.